gsl-lite/gsl-lite/README.md

-span<>: Allows construction from a temporary pointer and a size span<>: Allows construction from any pointer and a zero size span<>: Allows construction from a C-array span<>: Allows construction from a C-array with size span<>: Allows construction from a std::array<> (C++11) span<>: Allows construction from a container (std::vector<>) span<>: Allows construction from another view of the same type
+span<>: Allows construction from a temporary pointer and a size span<>: Allows construction from any pointer and a zero size span<>: Allows construction from a C-array span<>: Allows construction from a C-array with size via decay to pointer (potentially dangerous) span<>: Allows construction from a std::array<> (C++11) span<>: Allows construction from a container (std::vector<>) span<>: Allows construction from another view of the same type